Unbinilium/Switch/README.md

 - Only IPv4 DNS address family supported, using IPv6 or DNS over TLS/HTTPS may cause error
 - Do not input same DNS provider and custom DNS to avoid use one DNS repeatedly
 - Custom DNS IP address must follow the general REGX `0.0.0.0-255.255.255.255`
+- Always type completed words for `Custom` or `Default` to avoid miss matching
 - TEMP file geneated in `~\AppData\Local\Temp\tmp*.tmp` and cleaned up after the operation
 - DNS providers number is limited, enter too many would cause error
 - Using flexible words matching, make sure DNS provider you entered is standalone to avoid cause error